Skip to content

 3. Create a new directory under tools/ for your tool

-1. Either add files from @template/ to your new directory
+1. Add files from @template/ to your new directory

 1. All files must be placed under /uniget_bootstrap